This is where the action is… and perfect for all weather.

-The ghyll comes with it fair share of challenges and has a few surprises along the way including a small jump and slides.
-Stickle Barn is ideal for anyone ages 7 upwards.
-All the obstacle can be avoided should you decide you don’t want to do a section, which makes it a great beginners ghyll.
+The ghyll comes with it's fair share of challenges and has a few surprises along the way including a small jump and slides.
+Stickle Barn is ideal for anyone aged 7 upwards.
+All the obstacles can be avoided should you decide you don’t want to do a section, which makes it a great beginners ghyll.

-The meeting location has toilets and changing room facility’s within the car park.
+The meeting location has toilets and changing room facilities within the car park.

 PRICES FROM £40

 Anyone!
 This activity is ideal for families, stag or hen groups and individuals.